AICGS

 Communications Officer

-Elizabeth Hotary is the Communications Officer at AICGS.
-She creates and implements communications strategies, coordinates publishing activities, and manages media relations.
-She contributes to AICGS research on workforce education and immigration and integration and has co-led AICGS study tours across the United States and Germany.
-Before joining AICGS, she taught English at a secondary school in Herne, Germany, as part of the Fulbright Program.
-During her time as a Fulbrighter, she also volunteered with the U.S. Consulate Düsseldorf’s MeetUS program, where she traveled to schools across North Rhine Westphalia to speak with secondary school students about the United States.
-She has previous experience at the University of Denver's Josef Korbel School’s Office of the Dean and WorldDenver, a nonprofit global affairs organization.
+Before joining AGI, Ms. Hotary taught English at a secondary school in Herne, Germany, through the Fulbright Program.
+During her time as a Fulbrighter, she volunteered with the U.S. Consulate Düsseldorf’s MeetUS program, traveling to schools across North Rhine-Westphalia to engage secondary school students in discussions about the United States.
+She has previous experience at the Josef Korbel School of International Studies at the University of Denver and WorldDenver, a nonprofit global affairs organization.

 Ms. Hotary received her MA from the Josef Korbel School of International Studies at the University of Denver, where she was a Marc Nathanson Fellow.
 She graduated magna cum laude from the University of Arkansas with degrees in International Relations, European Studies, and German.
-She is an alumna of the Aspen Seminar for Young European Leaders "Next-Gen Europe: Leading for Values."
+She is also an alumna of the Aspen Seminar for Young European Leaders, “Next-Gen Europe: Leading for Values.”

 The AGI project “A German-American Dialogue of the Next Generation: Global Responsibility, Joint Engagement” engages young Americans and Germans in discussions of current issues of concern for the transatlantic relationship.
 The project participants are young leaders in a variety of fields who have been working together for several months in three groups representing the AGI Program Areas (Foreign & Domestic Policy; Society, Culture & Politics; and Geoeconomics) with the intent to frame and deliberate on the issues and create solutions to a variety of global challenges facing the United States and Germany.
 On April 9 and 10, the 24 young transatlantic leaders held a conference to highlight the results of the year-long project.